-When a woodworker assembles a list of necessary shop tools, the radial arm saw is often overlooked, or at least relegated to a lower spot on the list of priorities as emphasis is placed on great table saw, a good planer/jointer, or an excellent sliding compound miter saw.
-But few woodworking machines are as versatile as a radial arm saw when you consider the number of operations it can perform.
+Few woodworking machines are as versatile as a radial arm saw when you consider the number of operations it can perform.
 Once you add one to your arsenal of woodworking tools, you may find that it is your go-tool tool for most operations.
-And in workshops with limited space, it can stand in for several space-gobbling tools.
+In workshops with limited space, it can stand in for several space-gobbling tools.

-The radial arm saw uses a design that is unusual for stationary power tools, since the entire motor and blade unit mounted on an overhead arm moves through the stock during crosscuts, rather than the stock being pushed through a stationary blade, as is the case when cutting with a table saw.
-During rip cutting and some other functions of the saw, it works more like a table saw, with the stock being pushed through the saw blade that has been temporarily locked in place
+The radial arm saw uses a design that is unusual for stationary power tools, since the entire motor and blade unit mounted on an overhead arm moves through the stock during crosscuts, rather than the stock being pushed through a stationary blade (like on a table saw).
+During rip cutting and other functions, it works more like a table saw, with the stock being pushed through the saw blade that has been temporarily locked in place

 Uses for a Radial-Arm Saw

 Radial-arm saws are heavy, bulky machines that typically are not very portable.
-They are also fairly expensive, and are somewhat difficult machines to keep in alignment.
+They are also fairly expensive and are somewhat difficult to keep in alignment.
 All these factors make them more common in dedicated wood shops, where portability isn't a concern and the owners can master their use.
-But the number of different operations that can be performed with a radial-arm saw is amazing.
 While it is mainly a crosscut saw, this tool can be used to rip, cut bevels or miters, dadoes and rabbets, form moldings, and in some cases, even serve as a guide for a router.

 There are trade-offs to all of this versatility.
 For one, many radial-arm saws are more difficult to set up cuts than some other tools.
 For instance, to cut compound miters, it's easier and quicker to set up a compound miter saw than a radial arm saw.
-And to rip-cut stock, a table saw is a much faster setup.
-A radial-arm saw, however, can handle both tasks with ease, which gives the considerable value despite its hefty purchase price.
+To rip-cut stock, a table saw is a much faster setup.
+A radial-arm saw can handle both tasks with ease, which gives the considerable value despite its hefty purchase price.

 How to Use a Radial-Arm Saw

-Keep in mind that as you pull the saw toward you, through the stock, so the blade's rotation is cutting away from the body.
+as you pull the saw toward you, through the stock, the blade's rotation is cutting away from the body.
 This will cause sawdust to blow away from the user, but it can also cause the saw blade to lurch or climb forward toward you as it cuts through the stock.
-With this in mind, keep pressure on the handle and don't let the saw determine the speed of the cut.
-The motion of pulling the saw toward your body and then holding it back while the blade is cutting can take some practice, but you'll get the hang of it in time.
-Some users adapt to this peculiarity of the saw by starting crosscuts with the blade pulled forward, pushing the spinning blade back toward the fence to cut through the stock.
+With this in mind, keep the pressure on the handle and don't let the saw determine the speed of the cut.
+The motion of pulling the saw toward your body and then holding it back while the blade is cutting can take some practice.
+Some users adapt to this peculiarity of the saw by starting crosscuts with the blade pulled forward and pushing the spinning blade back toward the fence to cut through the stock.